Vitamin D, 25-hydroxy measurement

 Laboratory test results may vary depending on your age, gender, health history, the method used for the test, and many other factors.
 If your results are different from the results suggested below, this may not mean that you have a disease.
 Contact your healthcare worker if you have any questions.
 The following is considered to be a normal result for this test:

-- Concentrations >32 ng/mL (80 nmol/L) have been recommended for optimizing bone health
+- Concentrations 20 ng/mL (50 nmol/L) or higher are recommended for optimizing bone and overall health in healthy persons

 What follow up should I do after this test?